-For this upcycle design he used vintage aluminium fairground ride handles and stripped, polished and re-crafted them into characterful wall hooks.
-The beautiful handles where then fitted to a high polished copper back plate.
+For this upcycle design he used vintage aluminum fairground ride handles and stripped, polished, and re-crafted them into characterful wall hooks.
+The beautiful handles were then fitted to a high polished copper backplate.

-Parts of this product have no lacquered finish, so with time the process of oxidisation will occur forming a patina.
-In a way it’s a sort of living finish.
+Parts of this product have no lacquered finish, so with time, the process of oxidization will occur forming a patina.
+In a way, it’s a sort of living finish.
 You have the choice to polish the product with a soft cloth or to allow the patina to develop and tarnish as part of the aging process.
 This coat rack has the following dimensions: length 65cm, height 11cm, depth 10cm.

 “Each product is meticulously archived, which adds to the sense of ownership with each item baring its own individual tag including a unique hand stamped serial number with completion date.”

-Paul Firbank is a designer who uses his crafts to transform discarded vehicle parts, vintage machinery and modern scrap otherwise destined for the melting pot, into timeless lighting and furniture.
-He collects his materials and objects by sorting and shifting through London’s scrap yards, railway arch grease shops and thrift markets.
-In order to upcycle an object he restores, welds, turns, strips, brushes, polishes and varnishes it so it can get a new life.
-Just like these fairground ride handles that got an entirely new function and now can become part of your interior so you can hold onto that fairground feeling.
+Paul Firbank is a designer who uses his crafts to transform discarded vehicle parts, vintage machinery, and modern scrap otherwise destined for the melting pot, into timeless lighting and furniture.
+He collects his materials and objects by sorting and shifting through London’s scrap yards, railway arch grease shops, and thrift markets.
+In order to upcycle an object he restores, welds, turns, strips, brushes, polishes, and varnishes it so it can get a new life.
+Just like these fairground ride handles that got an entirely new function and now can become part of your interior so you can hold onto that fairground feel.